Gun laws of Australia: "Right to Hunt" Bill Under Review

+Critics—including Port Arthur massacre survivor Walter Mikac—argue it weakens gun law gains.
+The government has reiterated it will not dilute core restrictions.

 History

 European settlement to 19th century

 Firearms were introduced to Australia with the arrival of the First Fleet in January of 1788, though other seafarers that visited Australia before settlement also carried firearms.
 The colony of New South Wales was initially a penal settlement, with the military garrison being armed.
 Firearms were also used for hunting, protection of persons and crops, in crime and fighting crime, and in many military engagements.
 From the landing of the First Fleet there was conflict with Aboriginal people over game, access to fenced land, and spearing of livestock.
-Firearms were used to by explorers and settlers to shoot Aboriginals, often without provocation.
+Firearms were used by explorers and settlers to shoot Aboriginals, often without provocation.
 A number of punitive raids were carried out in a series of local conflicts.

 The firearms issued to convicts (for meat hunting) and settlers (for hunting and protection) were stolen and misused, resulting in more controls.
 In January 1796, Colonel David Collins wrote that "several attempts had been made to ascertain the number of arms in the possession of individuals, as many were feared to be in the hands of those who committed depredations; the crown recalled but of between two and three hundred arms which belonged to the crown, not more than 50 were accounted for".

 European-Australian colonists also used firearms in conflict with bushrangers and armed rebellions such as the 1804 Castle Hill convict rebellion and the 1854 Eureka Stockade.